olliechick/instagram-unfollowers/README.md

 **Note**: you are storing your password in plaintext, so make sure this file is kept in a secure location!
 If you don't have a secure location to store it, I would recommend not including it.

 If you enter a username that is not included in this file, you will be prompted to enter your password, otherwise, it will use the password stored in this file.
+To do a bulk run of every login stored in the file, enter `*` as the username.

 ## Where the script stores data